 The 4″x 6″ is one of the most common photograph sizes because it’s postcard size.
 It’s also the default size you used to print film photos at the one-hour labs that were so popular before the digital age!

-That’s why 4″ x 6″ photos don’t need any conversion – they have the same aspect ratio as the paper and the frames.
-In this way, you can get a 4″ x 6″ picture frame size – this is one of the most popular frame sizes.
+With this regular picture frame size, your 4″ x 6″ photos don’t need any conversion – they have the same aspect ratio as the paper and the frames.
+What are standard picture frame sizes for this dimension?
+Well, 4″ x 6″ is postcard size, making it a popular choice.

-If you want a mat around the picture, the most common sizes are 6″ x 8″ or 8″ x 10″, depending on how wide you want the border to be.
+If you want a mat around the picture, the most common sizes of picture frames are 6″ x 8″ or 8″ x 10″.

 2. Picture Frames for 5″ x 7″ Photos

-Customers love the 5″ x 7″ because it’s still small enough to look good in small spaces, yet it still stands out.
+Standard picture frame sizes in inches like 5″ x 7″ are favorites among customers because it’s still small enough to look good in small spaces, yet it still stands out.
 It’s normally used to frame portraits.

 If you don’t want to add a mat, most frame styles are available in 5″ x 7″.
 However, if you want to use a 5″ x 7″ photo as home decor, it’s better to add a mat – in which case you can get an 8″ x 10″medium sized picture frame or even 11″ x 14″.